strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 - the plugin name
 - the plugin description
-- a _learn more_ link for additional information, including detailed implimentation instructions.
+- a _learn more_ link for additional information, including detailed implementation instructions.
 - a button to copy the install command
 - a badge indicating if the plugin is _made by Strapi_ ![made by Strapi icon](../assets/icons/official-market.svg) or _verified by Strapi_ ![verified by Strapi icon](../assets/icons/verified-marketplace.svg)

-The Marketplace plugins are searchable, and can be filtered by types, plugins, made by Strapi, and Strapi validated.
+The Marketplace plugins are searchable, and can be filtered by types, plugins, made by Strapi, and verified by Strapi.

 ## Installing Marketplace plugins